Couples relocating abroad are usual, then babies arrive and sometimes marriage ends: new EU Divorce Procedure sets how to deal with it.

 While a divorce petition can be submitted in different countries depending on your case, when we speak about child custody we must take into account that only a Court in the country where the children have their ordinary residence may hear a custody claim and make a decision according to the Council Regulation (EU) No. 2201/2003 of 27 November 2003, also known as “Brussels II bis”.

-Divorce petitions on the other hand – according to Council Regulation (EU) No. 2201/2003 of 27 November 2003 – fixes a list of potential countries in which a Court may be entitled to hear the case: Courts of the Member State in whose territory the spouses are habitually resident, or where the respondent is habitually resident, where the spouses were last habitually resident, etc.
+Divorce petitions on the other hand – according to Council Regulation (EU) No. 2201/2003 of 27 November 2003 – fixes a list of potential countries in which a Court may be entitled to hear the case: New EU Divorce Procedure allows Courts of the Member State in whose territory the spouses are habitually resident, or where the respondent is habitually resident, where the spouses were last habitually resident, etc.

 Depending on the case, the Courts of more than one Member State could have competence for hearing a divorce petition; in those cases, the party filing the petition first will have an opportunity to choose the courts that will mostly benefit their position.